+Thus, there’s no liability protection for any partners as each partner is jointly and severally liable for any liabilities.
 A partnership requires a written partnership agreement.
 The partners may dictate both the terms of how a partnership is managed and how profits and losses are allocated and distributed.

 Limited Liability Partnership (LLP)

+So, while starting a company in California, you should know that all small business owners of an LLP have limited personal asset protection liability for business debts.
 Limited Liability Partnerships may only be formed by licensed persons for the practices of public accountancy, law, architecture, or engineering.

-Professionals often prefer LLP’s to general partnerships, corporations or LLC’s because they don’t want to be personally liable for another partner’s liabilities, especially those involving malpractice.
+Professionals often prefer LLPs to general partnerships, corporations, or LLCs because they don’t want to be personally liable for another partner’s liabilities, especially those involving malpractice.
 An LLP protects each partner from debts against the partnership arising from malpractice lawsuits against another partner.

 Limited Liability Company (LLC)

 Slowly becoming more a standard for companies and more popular, a Limited Liability Company (LLC) is a hybrid legal structure that provides the limited liability features of a corporation and the tax efficiencies (simple taxes) and operational flexibility of a partnership.

 The members or owners of an LLC have no personal liability for the obligations of the LLC.
 An LLC is the entity of choice for a start-up seeking to flow through losses to its investors because an LLC offers complete liability protection to all its members.